 - Plasmodium falciparum mainly found in Africa and the most common type of malaria parasite responsible for most malaria deaths worldwide.
 Incubation period 9 to 14 days - Plasmodium vivax mainly found in Asia and South America, this parasite causes milder symptoms than plasmodium falciparum, but it can stay in the liver for up to three years which can result in relapses.
 Incubation period 12 to 18 days - Plasmodium ovale fairly uncommon and usually found in West Africa, it can remain in your liver for several years without producing symptoms.
 Incubation period 12 to 18 days - Plasmodium malariae is quite rare and usually only found in Africa.
-Incubation period 18 to 40 days - Plasmodium knowlesi is very rare and found in parts of southeast Asia.
+Incubation period 18 to 40 days

-Incubation Period Routes of Transmission Typically ranges from: • 9 - 40 days (see above) The parasite is spread by the female Anopheleles mosquito Routes of Transmission which commonly bite between dusk and dawn There is no person to person transmission of malaria Presentation Symptoms: Fever/ chills/ sweats Headache Muscle pain Nausea Vomiting Diarrhoea Cough General malaise Implications for Pregnancy Can result in maternal death, maternal and fetal anaemia, miscarriage, fetal growth restriction, low birth weight, stillbirth and premature birth and neonatal death Incidence in Pregnancy (UK) The incidence in pregnant women is rare in the UK Infection Control Precautions Standard precautions and/ or transmission based precautions Notifiable No
+Incubation Period Typically ranges from: • 9 - 40 days (see above) Routes of Transmission The parasite is spread by the female Anopheleles mosquito which commonly bite between dusk and dawn There is no person to person transmission of malaria Presentation Symptoms:Signs:• Fever/ chills/ sweats• Jaundice• Headache• Elevated temperature• Muscle pain• Perspiration• Nausea• Pallor• Vomiting• Splenomegaly• Diarrhoea• Respiratory distress• Cough• General malaise Implications for Pregnancy Can result in maternal death, maternal and fetal anaemia, miscarriage, fetal growth restriction, low birth weight, stillbirth and premature birth and neonatal death Incidence in Pregnancy (UK) The incidence in pregnant women is rare in the UK Infection Control Precautions Standard precautions and/ or transmission based precautions Notifiable No